Requirements for Vendors and Contractors

 The University of Oregon requires a Certificate of Insurance (COI) from all contractors and vendors before any work begins or contracts are signed.
 A COI provides proof of insurance coverage and helps ensure that all parties are protected during the duration of a project, service, or event.
 In addition, certificates are often requested when the University is entering a contract with an external party.

 University departments can Request a COI from the University of Oregon online.
 A copy of the contract is required.
-All contracts must follow University policies and procedures.
+All contracts must follow University policies and procedures and be signed by those with delegated contracting authority.

 Request Certificate of Insurance